DYLN: Career

-2006-2010: CAREER BEGINNINGS
+2006-2010: Career beginnings

 In the spring of 2006, Lang won a local radio station talent competition hosted by The Beat 94.5, now Virgin Radio, where she won a four-song recording deal with a recording studio.
 After graduating high school at 17, she moved to Vancouver, BC, where accepted a studio internship to learn more about the music industry and music production.
-She spent this time honing her songwriting skills and learning how to run the studio.
-She worked part-time at a local grocery store as a check-out clerk while performing at clubs like The Roxy, The Railway Club, The Media Club, The Bourbon, The Main, and The Rusty Gull.
-She also worked odd jobs as a cashier, retail sales clerk, server, hostess, and as an extra on film sets.

-At 18, DYLN suffered from severe depression and anxiety, stopping her ability to write or perform for six months.
-She continued an abusive relationship, which ended up inspiring songs for her debut album.

-Within four years, she had written over 250 songs.
 Two EPs were released, titled Birth and Blood and Bravery.
-In the spring of 2009, DYLN signed a publishing deal with Nettwerk One/H-Songs, who launched the careers of Sarah McLachlan and Coldplay and other world-renowned artists such as Shania Twain, Avril Lavigne, Chantal Kreviazuk.

 In 2010, she independently released her debut album, The Underdog, which earned her two Canadian Radio Music Award Nominations (HOT AC & CHR) for her single "Mr. Immature".
 The album was also nominated for Pop Album of the Year at the Western Canadian Music Awards.
-Two EPs were released, titled Birth and Blood and Bravery.